Strategies for Females to Support Themselves in STEM

 Note: This sheet may be freely distributed with appropriate reference information intact and no alteration of content.

-Below are some ways girls and young women can support their own experiences in and pursuit of STEM (science, technology, engineering, and mathematics).
+Below are selected ways girls and young women can support themselves in pursuing STEM (science, technology, engineering, and mathematics).
 The strategies are numbered for easy reference but do not suggest a prioritized list.

-- Take an active part in school STEM activities.
-For example, handle equipment and tools, such as manipulative materials, calculators, measuring tools, and lab equipment, in important ways and serve as group spokesperson as often as other students.
+2. Take an active part in school STEM activities.
+For example, handle equipment and tools, such as manipulative materials, calculators, measuring tools, and lab equipment, during learning tasks and serve as group spokesperson as often as other students.

-- Try different approaches to tasks.
+4. Try different approaches to tasks.
 For example, if you complete a task one way, see if you can complete it using a different method.
-Don’t be afraid to try some creative strategies.
-Also, explore how computers work in an open-ended manner and not only by following a given set of procedures.
+Consider trying some creative strategies.
+Similarly, explore how computers work in an open-ended manner and not only by following a set of procedures.

-- Seek to understand how and why things work the way they do.
+5. Seek to understand how and why things work the way they do.
 For example, why does length times width give the area of a rectangle?
-What does the Pythagorean Theorem really mean?
-What would it look like if you were to show it with a drawing that starts with a right triangle?
+What does the Pythagorean Theorem really mean, and what would it look like if you were to show it with a drawing that starts with a right triangle?

-- Hold high expectations of yourself.
+6. Hold high expectations of yourself.
 Identify your own strengths and weaknesses, and strive to improve your weaker areas of knowledge and skill.
-Don’t be afraid to take on some tasks that seem unclear or difficult.
-Think of making mistakes as normal human activity that presents good opportunities to learn.
+Challenge yourself to take on some tasks that seem unclear or difficult.
+Think of making mistakes as normal human activity that presents good learning opportunity.

-- Join voluntary in-school and out-of-school programs and find and use good print and online resources as ways to improve your STEM knowledge and skills.
+7. Join voluntary in-school and out-of-school programs and find and use good print and online resources as ways to improve your STEM knowledge and skills.
 All STEM areas, such as algebra and biology, are important.
 However, pay particular attention to areas in which females sometimes perform or participate at lower levels than males: geometry, measurement, spatial skills, earth science, physics, and chemistry.
-Spatial skills, for example, are important skills used in everyday life and careers such as engineering, and they are associated with performance in math.
-They can be improved by doing such things as playing sports, doing puzzles, building and taking apart things (using Legos, model sets/kits, etc.), playing games such as Tangoes and Tetris, and so forth.
-Sample other things you might do alone or with a friend are to explore high-quality websites, attend a summer camp, or join an in- or out-of-school computer club.
+Spatial skills, for example, are important skills used in everyday life and careers such as engineering, and they relate to performance in math.
+They can be improved by playing sports, doing puzzles, building and taking apart things (using Legos, model sets/kits, etc.), playing games such as Tangoes and Tetris, and so forth.
+Examples of other things you might do alone or with a friend are to explore high-quality websites, attend a summer camp, or join an in- or out-of-school computer club.

-- If you feel you show promise and are interested in STEM, request to be placed in advanced or additional classes, for example, algebra as soon as it is available, optional computer classes, and further STEM courses once you have met the minimum requirements.
+9. If you feel you show promise and are interested in STEM, request to be placed in advanced or additional courses, such as algebra as soon as it is available, optional computer classes, and further STEM courses once you have met the minimum requirements.
 (Seek parent support for these things, as need be.)

-- Personally address unfair practices and behaviors that take place toward yourself and/or others in school or elsewhere, for example, experiencing sexist or stereotypical comments, being held to lower expectations, or having fewer opportunities to participate in meaningful STEM.
+14. Personally address unfair practices and behaviors that take place toward yourself and/or others in school or elsewhere, such as experiencing sexist or stereotypical comments, being held to lower expectations, or having fewer opportunities to participate in meaningful STEM.
 Speak directly with the responsible person(s) or seek help from an appropriate authority.

 These strategies target college women but may also be helpful to younger girls.